boldflight/BibleConverter/test_EPUB/output/lev.md

 ### Sin-Offering Regulations

-[1] Then the Lord spoke to Moses:
+[1] Then the **Lord** spoke to Moses:
-[2] “Tell the Israelites, ‘When a person sins by straying unintentionally from any of the Lord’s commandments which must not be violated, and violates any one of them —
+[2] “Tell the Israelites, ‘When a person sins by straying unintentionally from any of the **Lord**’s commandments which must not be violated, and violates any one of them —

 ### For the Priest

-[3] “‘If the high priest sins so that the people are guilty, on account of the sin he has committed he must present a flawless young bull to the Lord for a sin offering.
+[3] “‘If the high priest sins so that the people are guilty, on account of the sin he has committed he must present a flawless young bull to the **Lord** for a sin offering.
-[4] He must bring the bull to the entrance of the Meeting Tent before the Lord, lay his hand on the head of the bull, and slaughter the bull before the Lord.
+[4] He must bring the bull to the entrance of the Meeting Tent before the **Lord**, lay his hand on the head of the bull, and slaughter the bull before the **Lord**.
 [5] Then that high priest must take some of the blood of the bull and bring it to the Meeting Tent.
-[6] The priest must dip his finger in the blood and sprinkle some of it seven times before the Lord toward the front of the special curtain of the sanctuary.
+[6] The priest must dip his finger in the blood and sprinkle some of it seven times before the **Lord** toward the front of the special curtain of the sanctuary.
-[7] The priest must put some of the blood on the horns of the altar of fragrant incense that is before the Lord in the Meeting Tent, and all the rest of the bull’s blood he must pour out at the base of the altar of burnt offering that is at the entrance of the Meeting Tent.
+[7] The priest must put some of the blood on the horns of the altar of fragrant incense that is before the **Lord** in the Meeting Tent, and all the rest of the bull’s blood he must pour out at the base of the altar of burnt offering that is at the entrance of the Meeting Tent.
 [8] “‘Then he must take up all the fat from the sin offering bull: the fat covering the entrails and all the fat surrounding the entrails, [9] the two kidneys with the fat on their sinews, and the protruding lobe on the liver (which he is to remove along with the kidneys)
 [10] —just as it is taken from the ox of the peace-offering sacrifice —and the priest must offer them up in smoke on the altar of burnt offering.